 Solution: If there’s an activity you really enjoy, seek out a club or association right away.
 Don’t delay!
 As I said, it was the best thing I’ve done for myself (both for my health and social circle)!

 What about you?
+Can you relate to the mistakes I made when I moved to France?
 Any mistakes to add when you moved abroad?